OSALD2000/TodoCLI/README.md

 todo-cli -r                                        # Deletes the current todo list in the current directory.
 </code></pre>
     <h2>Contributing</h2>
     <p>Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on <a href="https://github.com/your-username/todo-cli">GitHub</a>.</p>
+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on <a href="https://github.com/OSALD2000/todo-cli">GitHub</a>.</p>
     <h2>License</h2>
-    <p>This project is licensed under the MIT License - see the <a href="LICENSE">LICENSE</a> file for details.</p>
+    <p>This project is licensed under the MIT License - see the LICENSE file for details.</p>
 </body>

 </html>